metio/terraform-provider-k8s/docs/resources/apps_deployment_v1.md

 Required:

-- `port` (String) IntOrString is a type that can hold an int32 or a string.
+- `port` (Dynamic) IntOrString is a type that can hold an int32 or a string.
 When used in JSON or YAML marshalling and unmarshalling, it produces or consumes the inner type.
 This allows you to have, for example, a JSON field that can accept a name or number.

 Optional: